10-Academy/launchingcareerremotework/README.md

 ### An idea of what the career trajectory along your chosen path looks like.
 What is the 'next job' that you want to go for after you get started, and who (outside of FAANGs) are hiring for these roles.

+When you get to this stage, it is believed that you have some work experience in a field that interest you and you want to move to the next job.
+You have to plan ahead, ask yourself questions like "what role can i take", "what are the companies hiring looking for", "how does this new role help me attain my career goals", "what are the commitment involved" etc provides answers to each questions and that will help you take the next step.

 ### A profile site that showcases your past projects, your CV, your contact information and which links to your codebase
 CVs are a start, but they are incomplete.
 We will provide you with a template to fill in which includes contact information, your CV, link to your GitHub and allows you to showcase projects which are relevant to your chosen choice of career.
 This is a CV+ and we've found that employers prefer this to just a CV.